 Legal Sports Betting in Louisiana: How We Got Here

 The vast majority of Louisiana voters approved of sports betting in a referendum in November 2020.
-As a result, legal sportsbooks are projected to launch in this southern state later in 2021 or early in 2022.
+As a result, legal sportsbooks launched in the state on January 28, 2022.

 The question posed to voters was straightforward: